Konzo: Diagnosis

-Depending on its severity, konzo is divided into three categories: mild when individuals are able to walk without support, moderate when individuals need one or two sticks to walk, and severe when the affected person is unable to walk unsupported.
+Depending on its severity, konzo is divided into three categories - mild when individuals are able to walk without support, moderate when individuals need one or two sticks to walk, and severe when the affected person is unable to walk unsupported.

 Differential diagnosis

-The clinical symptoms are strikingly similar to those of Neurolathyrism.
+The clinical symptoms are strikingly similar to those of neurolathyrism.
 They are also similar to those of viral tropical spastic paraparesis and hereditary spastic paraparesis, but those two disorders have a slow onset.
-Konzo is clinically distinct from polio which is a flaccid paralysis and which most often affects a person asymmetrically.
+Konzo is clinically distinct from viral diseases like polio, which is a flaccid paralysis and most often affects a person asymmetrically.

 Konzo is one of several tropical neuropathies.
-A distinct myeloneuropathy also associated to cyanogen intake from cassava is tropical ataxic neuropathy (TAN), as first described in parts of Nigeria by B. O. Osuntokun in 1968.
+A distinct neuropathy also associated with cassava is TAN, as first described in parts of Nigeria by B. O. Osuntokun in 1968.
 The disease is still occurring in the same areas.